Visgean/burgher/README.md

-# burgher - a static site generator focused on galleries
+# Burgher - a static site generator focused on galleries

 Burgher is a static site generator that makes it easy to create photo galleries from your existing folder structure.
 Instead of requiring you to reorganize your photos or maintain a separate structure, burgher works with how you already organize your photos.